ldvy/jnkns_k8s_dckr_js/README.md

   Grab the content of `~/.kube/config` file and enter it directly into credentials field. <br>
 * **Docker Hub credentials** <br>
   These are used to push docker image and pass it later to kube cluster for deployment. <br>
+  Default ID should be set to `docker_hub_login` but may be changed in the Jenkinsfile.